radar/guides/ember.md

 This application also has an API, which can be accessed at routes like `/api/posts`, `/api/posts/1/comments`.
 It's this API that we'll be talking to in order to get the information that we need to make Ember happy.

-(*In case you're wondering: the API has been on-purpose made to be not directly compatible with Ember Data.
-I think more APIs than not would fit this category, and therefore a guide showing how to adapt to an API that doesn't fit the conventions, like Spree's API, that Ember Data requires is better than a guide showing you how to use Ember Data.
-YMMV.*)
+(*In case you're wondering: the API has been on-purpose made to be not directly compatible with the `RESTAdapter` provided by Ember Data.
+While it is possible to build your own Adapter, I personally think it's better if you learn the structure of an Ember app first, then apply an Ember Data adapter retrospectively.
+That's what I'll be doing in this guide after we build the post resource actions.*)

 ## Installing Ember